abanidas/DownloadWithBackgroundTask/README.md

 # DownloadWithBackgroundTask
-Download image file from URL Challenge and show progress using progress bar like Play Store.
+Download image file from URL Challenge.

+To Show progress using progress bar like Play Store.